ajbunny/MERN-Store-Project/README.md

 ## Bunny's Black Magic
-For my first e-commerence app, I decided to created a spiritual store called Black Magic For my first project ever, I decided to create the class Tic - Tac - Toe game.
-For me, this prjoect was about learning to apply of the the knowledge I have learned so far from my bootcamp into on simple game.
+For my first e-commerence app, I decided to created a spiritual store called Black Magic where your desired item is just one manifestion away!
+This prject has been a roller coaster of emotions and learning experiences but it has become something that I am very proud of and something that I look forward to updating for better user experience.
+Enjoy.

 ## Motivation
-Initally wanted to do a completely different game - Space Race.
-However, I quickly ( and quite humbly) learned that I had bitten on more than I could chew.
-While my instructors were extremely supportive and encouraging, being that this was my first project and I am farily new to programming, I decided to switch it to the classic Tic - Tac - Toe game.
-I decided that it would be better that I allow myself the time and practice to fully learn the basics when it comes to programming.
-I am very happy that I decided to switch my game because in the end, I truly believe it helped solidify the concepts that my instructors had taught me thus far.
-Also, as I further expand my knowlegde, I plan to comeback and update the game and build on my current code.
+The motivation for this project was simply to do better than my last.
+Nothing more and nothing less.
+Everyday I learn that the key to being a success engineer is to break your code...a lot.
+With this project, I wanted to break my code so much that I was able to understand it inside and out.
+While I would love to say that I have reached that point, truthfully I had not.
+However, I learned more on this one project than I ever thought was imaginable so that's a start.
+Lastly, but certainly not least, my motivation for this app was knowing I was paying tribute to the universe and all that it blesses us with.
+I truly beleive thoughts are things, and words hold tremendous power.
+Power of the tongue and the divine power of manifestion are the keys to unlocking all that we want from this realm.
+For example, I really wanted to complete a cool app that I was really proud of, and I did.

 ## How to access
-[Tic-Tac-Toe](https://ajbunny.github.io/Tic-Tac-Toe/) -- you can play the game here!
+[Black Magic]() -- you can visit the store here!

+## Access
-If you want to load this to your computer you need to fork and clone this repo
+If you want to load this site to your computer you need to fork and clone this repo

 ## Tech/framework used
 - HTML